Cherry Magic Drama Summary

 Kurosawa’s inner thoughts humanized him, making him seem more relatable and well-rounded.
 Despite Kurosawa’s best efforts, Adachi didn’t fall in love with the perfect version of him.
 Instead, he was more attracted to the flawed Kurosawa, packaged with both the good and the bad.
 Yes, he likes the guy who recites mushy romantic poetry, who giggles uncontrollably at a silly joke, and who might have hair coming out of his nostrils in the morning.
 These little quirks complete Kurosawa, and that’s whom Adachi ultimately falls in love with.

-Cherry Magic Series
+Cherry Magic Ending Explained

 Cherry Magic has a total of 12 episodes.
 Each episode is around 22 minutes long.
 This is a medium-length BL drama, and you can finish the entire series in around 4 hours.
 The first episode of Cherry Magic began on October 9, 2020 and ended on December 25, 2020.

 In addition, Cherry Magic has two 20-minute specials that take place after the main series.
 The first special is focused on Adachi and Kurosawa, while the second special is about Tsuge and Minato.
+Furthermore, a Cherry Magic movie sequel has been announced, and it will be released on April 8, 2022.

 ⭐ Best episode